ahawkins/hawkins.io/blog/_posts/joy_of_design/2014-01-23-writing_use_cases.md

   end

   def run!
-    validate! && authorize!
+    validate! and authorize!

     contact = Contact.new

-    # do stuff with the form, and assign attributes
+    # do stuff with the form and assign attributes

     yield contact if block_given?